surfliner/surfliner-mirror/starlight/README.md

 1. Create an exhibit.
 Ensure all the metadata fields you want are specified.
 1. In the UI for your exhibit, go to Items --> Add Items --> Upload multiple items
 1. Click `download template` to download a CSV template that contains all the metadata fields for your exhibit
 1. Populate the CSV as appropriate.
 If you want to use local files instead of urls, change the `url` column heading to say `file` instead.

-File paths will load relative to whatever value is set for `BINARY_ROOT`. e.g., if `BINARY_ROOT=/opt/ingest` and `file=images/sample.jpg` the file will load from `/opt/ingest/images/sample.jpg`
+    File paths will load relative to whatever value is set for `BINARY_ROOT`. e.g., if `BINARY_ROOT=/opt/ingest` and
+    `file=images/sample.jpg` the file will load from
+    `/opt/ingest/images/sample.jpg`.
+If the file path starts with `/`, it will be treated as an absolute path and `BINARY_ROOT` will be ignored.
 1. Click `choose file` and upload your populated CSV file.

 ## Deploying Starlight